tarcieri/micromath/README.md

 ## License

-Copyright © 2019 NeoBirth Developers
+Copyright © 2019 tarcieri Developers

 Dual licensed under your choice of either of: